-If it is determined that a loan applicant cannot be determined eligible, the Loan Approval Official must sign and send Appendix 3, Handbook Letter 15 (3550) of this Handbook, Standardized Adverse Decision Letter to the applicant.
+If the Loan Originator determines that a loan applicant cannot be determined eligible, Handbook Letter 15 (3550), Standardized Adverse Decision Letter, should be sent to the applicant.
 The form explains why the loan is not approvable.
 The appropriate attachment from Chapter 1 should be attached to provide the applicable review, mediation, and appeal rights.